FormRobin API: Getting Started

 Q: How long do access tokens last?

 A: Tokens expire after approximately 1 year (31,536,000 seconds).
-Check the expires_in
+Check the expires_in value in the login response.

 Q: Can I use the API from the browser?